-In today’s VUCA environment, strategic leaders are behooved to employ a systems approach (and/or systems thinking) to assess, respond and prepare for change, affording themselves a competitive edge.
-In doing so, it is imperative that leaders/strategists zoom out to the system level to evaluate and attend to factors that otherwise might not have been considered.
+In today’s VUCA environment, strategic leaders are behooved to employ a systems approach (e.g., systems thinking) to assess, respond and prepare for change, affording themselves a competitive edge.
+In doing so, leaders and strategists must zoom out to the system level to evaluate and attend to factors that otherwise might not have been considered.

-Using CLD’s is a straightforward way to put this into practice and to ease the problem-solving and decision-making processes, increasing the likelihood of optimal preparedness for change and the effects of change.
+Using CLD’s is a straightforward way to put this into practice and ease the problem-solving and decision-making processes, increasing the likelihood of optimal preparedness for change and its effects.

-To reduce the occurrence of (and possibly alleviate completely) unconscious gender bias involved in providing performance review feedback, organization leaders are behooved to consider using structured feedback tools such as the Situation-Behavior-Impact (SBI) tool, which asserts that feedback must include clarification of the Situation, descriptions of observed Behaviors, and explanations of the behaviors’ Impact on the giver of the feedback (Center for Creative Leadership, 2020).
+To reduce (and possibly alleviate completely) the occurrences of unconscious gender bias involved in Performance Review feedback, organization leaders are behooved to consider using structured feedback tools such as the Situation-Behavior-Impact (SBI) tool.
+The SBI asserts that feedback must include clarification of the Situation, descriptions of observed Behaviors, and explanations of the behaviors’ Impact on the giver of the feedback (Center for Creative Leadership, 2020).
 Doing so yields insurmountable benefits to the individual receiving the feedback and to the organization alike.

 Anderson, V. & Johnson, L. (1997).
 Systems thinking basics.
 From concepts to causal Loops.
 Waltham: Pegasus Comm., Inc.